crypto101/book/src/stream-ciphers.rst

 Suppose there is a database storing secret user information, like medical, payroll or criminal records.
 The server protects the information by encrypting it with a strong block cipher in :term:`CBC mode` with a fixed key.
-For now, we assume the server is secure, and no way for a key leak.
+For now, we assume the server is secure, and no way for the key to leak.

 Mallory gets a hold of all of the rows in the database.
 Perhaps she did it through a SQL injection attack, or maybe with a little social